 At the beginning of each level it announces the start with vibration and indicates the number of targets to find with a series of vibration pulse.
 If you take your fingers off the screen the game provides vibration pulses of the number of targets.

-Our Blind Spot Accessibility Report details 21 accessibility features:
+Our Blind Spot Accessibility Report documents 21 accessibility features: